 Try to increase your self-awareness.
 Think about your personal preferences and the way that you react in certain situations.

 2. Be in the moment!

 When training and competing, try to ensure that your attention is focused on the present.
 Mindfulness techniques can help you to avoid dwelling on potentially negative thoughts, reducing distractions and anxiety levels.

 3. Be optimistic!

 Optimism is often related to overall performance.
 Try to have self-belief in your ability and be positive about outcomes.
 Set yourself specific goals that are realistic and have the mind-set that you will achieve them.

 Sports psychology can be seen as a complex science, but it does not need to be as scary as it looks.
-By incorporating performance profiling into your sport psychology programmes, it will give you a common ground and vocabulary with your athletes, easing their fears and helping to motivate them to train their mind as hard as their body.
+By incorporating performance profiling into your sport psychology programs, it will give you a common ground and vocabulary with your athletes, easing their fears and helping to motivate them to train their mind as hard as their body.